wasdennnoch/AndroidN-ify/README.md

 # AndroidN-ify
-Use features introduced in Android N on your LP+ Device!
+An Xposed module to use features introduced in Android N on Lollipop and Marshmallow devices.

-#### You are welcome to contribute to the project by forking this repository and creating pull requests!

 Support thread: http://forum.xda-developers.com/xposed/modules/xposed-android-n-ify-features-t3345091